angelolab/ark-analysis/docs/_rtd/development.md

 **Apple Silicon Installation**

-Currently there is not a native M1 implementation of ark-analysis for development, so it will to go through Rosetta 2 (the Intel to Arm transition layer).
+Currently there is not a native M1 implementation of ark-analysis for development, so it will need to go through Rosetta 2 (the Intel to Arm transition layer).
 Luckily, this isn't something you'll have to deal with, as `conda` makes it straightforward.

 1. Create a Python 3.6 `conda` environment called `my_env` using osx-64 (compiled binaries for Intel Macs as the default installation type)
     ```sh